arpanganguli/SACCR/README.md

  - **EAD Calculation:** Type `python3 ag_EAD_calculation.py`.
 This will calculate the EAD and will display the result that we seek through this calculator.
  - **Testing:** Go to the testing folder by typing `cd Tests`and then typing `python3 test_functions.py`.

+## Addendum
+There is an additional file called ag_list_of_functions.py.
+This file contains the all the relevant functions required for EAD calculation.
+These functions are invoked at relevant times by the ag_EAD_calculation.py file.

 ## Assumptions
 - The hedging set consists only of interest rate swaps and swaptions for derivatives and USD and GBP for currencies.
 - The netting set is not subject to a margin agreement and there is no exchange of collateral (independent amount/initial margin) at inception.